iakah/ML-Cubar/README.md

 ## Platforms

 Tested on Windows with 3070 and Linux with 2080ti.
 Multi-GPU untested.
 Subprocesses may not run properly on Windows when processing data.

-## Contributing

-This repo is still under developing and I'm currently an undergraduate student.
-Contributions to the Nerfstudio Gradio WebUI are super welcomed!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-## Acknowledgments

-- [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - The main repository for Nerfstudio.
-- [Gradio](https://gradio.app/) - The library used for building the web interface.